top of page

 Is my Hermit Crab a Boy or a Girl?

-4. Females are lighter in color.
+4. Females exhibit a lighter coloration.

 - Picture created by The Happy Hermie, Hermit Crabs pictured belong to Sharyl Hodgetts.
 Used with permission.